Hydra (island): Pre-history, antiquity, Byzantine and Venetian era

 There is evidence of farmers and herders from the second half of the third millennium BCE on the small, flat areas that are not visible from the sea.
 Obsidian from Milos has also been found.
 During the Helladic period, Hydra probably served as a maritime base for the kingdoms on the Greek peninsula.
 Fragments of vases, tools, and the head of an idol have been found on Mount Chorissa.
+There is also evidence of Mycenean-era aqueducts, supplying ships with water.

 The large-scale Dorian invasion of Greece around the 12th century BCE appears to have depopulated the island.
 Hydra was repopulated by farmers and herders, perhaps sailing from the mainland port of Ermioni, in the 8th century BCE.
 Herodotus reports that toward the 6th century BCE, the island belonged to Ermioni, which sold it to Samos.
 Samos, in turn, ceded it to Troizina.

 For much of its existence, Hydra stayed on the margins of history.
 The population was very small in ancient times and, except for the brief mentions in Herodotus and Pausanias, left little or no record in the history of those times.

 It is clear that Hydra was populated during the Byzantine era, as vases and coins have been discovered in the area of Episkopi.
 However, it appears that the island again lost its population during the Latin Empire of Constantinople as its inhabitants fled the pirate depredations.
 On other islands, inhabitants moved inland, something that was essentially impossible on Hydra.